alejandrogm668/Schwarzschild-Geometry/README.md

-# Schwarzschild-Geodesics
+# Schwarzschild-Geometry

+- Line element and metric construction (Nicolle T)
-Trajectories for massive particles and photons in the Schwarzschild's geometry
+- Trajectories for massive particles (Alejandro G) and photons (Juan B) in the Schwarzschild's geometry
+- Black holes (Stiven L)

+Numerical tools were only needed in the second part (Massive particles, Photons)